bediger4000/linked_lists/README.md

 Both singly and doubly-linked list methods visit 2N nodes to do the check.
-For the doubly-linked list method, there are no ugly pointer manipulations to create a reversed-in-place linked list, so no need to reverse the half of the list reversed-in-place.
+For the doubly-linked list method, there are no ugly pointer manipulations to create a reversed-in-place linked list, so no need to reverse the half of the list reversed-in-place to get the list back to its original state.

 As an interview question, this is OK.
 It probably even merits an "easy" rating.
-The candidate can even do the exact same method as for a singly-linked list, but this wouldn't demonstrate knowledge of doubly-linked lists.
+The candidate can do the exact same method as for a singly-linked list, but this wouldn't demonstrate knowledge of doubly-linked lists.
 Comparing algorithms for the two types of lists is probably where the candidate can show knowledge and competency,